 -

 To Geneva, you'll find various options with 1 change, but look at the details carefully.
 Those via Paris mean changing stations by metro or taxi.
-It's better to go for 1-change options using a TGV to Lyon and TER to Geneva (several departures per day, nice scenery between Lyon and Geneva), or Intercité train to Marseille and TGV to Geneva (one per day, also good for scenery).
+It's better to go for 1-change options using a TGV to Lyon and TER regional train to Geneva (several departures per day, nice scenery between Lyon and Geneva), or Intercité train to Marseille and TGV to Geneva (one per day, also good for scenery).

 -